-There are things you can do to help streamline the claims process, but also alleviate some stress during a crisis.
+To prepare for an insurance claim after a hurricane, there are several things you can do.
 Take photos and videos of the interior and exterior of your home routinely (every six months to a year) to document what your home looks like and what is in it.
 If you have done major renovations or repairs, make an inventory of that, too, and upload all of the documentation to the cloud so you can access it remotely, Moss says.

 After a storm, it could take time for an insurance adjuster to inspect your home so document everything again as soon as you can.
 Moss advises having your own documentation can help your insurer process your claim more quickly and resolve potential claim disputes.

-Renters insurance policies are just as important as homeowners policies are, but for two different circumstances.
-If you live in an apartment, your landlord insures the building, but you need to carry insurance for your possessions, also known as renters insurance.
+When it comes to hurricane protection, renters insurance policies are just as important as homeowners policies are, but for two different circumstances.
+If you live in an apartment, your landlord insures the building, but you still need to carry insurance for your possessions and additional living expenses.

 If you own a condo, find out what areas are covered by the association and what you will need to insure.
 In addition to your personal items, it is possible that you may be responsible to help pay for a portion of the repairs to the damaged structure.
 Check with your association attorney or property management company before you buy and find out exactly what type of coverage you will need.